truenas/documentation/content/TrueCommand/Clustering/ClusterVolumes.md

 {{< /tab >}}
 {{< tab "Dispersed" >}}
 Select **DISPERSED** volume to disperse data across the bricks.
-It is based on erasure codes.
-The data is stripped, with some redundancy added, across multiple bricks in the volume.
+It is based on erasure coding.
+Erasure coding (EC) is a method of data protection in which data is broken into fragments, expanded and encoded with redundant data pieces and stored across a set of different locations.
+This allows the recovery of the data stored on one or more bricks in case of failure.
+The number of bricks that can fail without losing data is configured by setting the redundancy count.
 Dispersed volumes allow a configurable level of reliability with minimal storage space waste.
 The number of redundant bricks in the volume is determined when creating the volume.
 The number of redundant bricks determines how many bricks can be lost without interrupting the operation of the volume.

 The **Redundancy value** for a dispersed volume must be greater than 0 and less than n-1.
 Think of the redundancy value as the number of bricks you can lose before data loss occurs.
+The data protection offered by erasure coding can be represented in simple form by the following equation: n = k + m.
+Here n is the total number of bricks, we would require any k bricks out of n bricks for recovery.
+In other words, we can tolerate failure up to any m bricks.

 Click the **Brick Choices** drop-down and click on the locations to use for bricks.